 Cascade Symphony is a non-profit, 501(c)3 organization.
-Your contribution is tax-deductible.
+Your contribution may be tax-deductible within IRS regulations.
 We hope you will support the Symphony and the arts in our community by mailing your contribution or by donating online using the button on the right side of this page.
 You can also set up automatic monthly donations.

 If you would like to learn more, please call us at 425-776-4938 or email email@example.com.
 We deeply appreciate the support!